samirchowdhury/samirchowdhury.github.io/index.md

 My research is in applied topology and geometry, and in developing foundational applications of such methods in the empirical sciences (such as neuroimaging).

-You can reach me via email at `samirc` at `stanford` dot `edu`
+You can reach me via email at `samir` `chowdhury01` at `gmail` dot `com`.

-**Recent and upcoming activity:**
+**Activity:**

+- (June 2023) New paper: [Temporal Mapper: Transition networks in simulated and real neural dynamics](https://direct.mit.edu/netn/article/7/2/431/114356).
+With Mengsen Zhang and Manish Saggar. _Network Neuroscience._
+- (November 2022) New paper: [Distances and isomorphism between networks: stability and convergence of network invariants](https://link.springer.com/article/10.1007/s41468-022-00105-6).
+With Facundo Mémoli. _Journal of Applied and Computational Topology._
-- (January 2022) **New paper:** [NeuMapper: A scalable computational framework for multiscale exploration of the brain’s dynamical organization](https://direct.mit.edu/netn/article/doi/10.1162/netn_a_00229/109065/).
+- (January 2022) New paper: [NeuMapper: A scalable computational framework for multiscale exploration of the brain’s dynamical organization](https://direct.mit.edu/netn/article/doi/10.1162/netn_a_00229/109065/).
 With Caleb Geniesse and Manish Saggar. _Network Neuroscience._
-- (January 2022) **New paper:** [Path homologies of motifs and temporal network representations](https://link.springer.com/article/10.1007/s41109-021-00441-z) With Steve Huntsman and Matvey Yutin. _Applied Network Science._
+- (January 2022) New paper: [Path homologies of motifs and temporal network representations](https://link.springer.com/article/10.1007/s41109-021-00441-z) With Steve Huntsman and Matvey Yutin. _Applied Network Science._
 - (December 2021) The University of Oklahoma Topology and Data Science Seminar.
-- (December 2021) **New preprint:** [Hypergraph Co-Optimal Transport: Metric and Categorical Properties](https://arxiv.org/pdf/2112.03904.pdf).
+- (December 2021) New preprint: [Hypergraph Co-Optimal Transport: Metric and Categorical Properties](https://arxiv.org/pdf/2112.03904.pdf).
 With Tom Needham, Ethan Semrad, Bei Wang, and Youjia Zhou.
 - (September 2021) Talk at the Florida State University Machine Learning Seminar.
 - (August 2021) Joint Statistical Meetings - talk at the session on Geometric and Topological Information in Data Analysis.
 - (August 2021) I served as a TA for the MIT [Summer Geometry Institute](https://sgi.mit.edu/).